+In a recent article written by Dr. G. M. Retief of the Department of Criminology of the University of South Africa, he people regard him as a sell-out if he does.
+The Pass Laws are. in my opinion, largely responsible for this ganging up.
+Before Mrs. M. Xuma, wife of the late Dr. Alfred Xuma, left on her return to America she gave an interview to the Press, in which she remarked on the change in the attitude of the Bantu since her arrival here in 1940.
+She said that on her arrival the Bantu distinguished between members of the white group, but that today all whites are in the same disliked category.
+She said there was much bitterness in the Townships because the people did not know what to expect next.

-In a recent article written by Dr. G. M. Retief of the Department of Criminology of the University of South Africa, he draws attention to the general contempt of laws and legislation that is developing amongst the Bantu.
-This he attributes to discriminatory legislation wholly or partly applied only to the Bantu, such as the Pass Laws and the Location Regulations.
-He states that amongst the Bantu there is no moral stigma attached to a criminal conviction - "Rather is an offence regarded as a justified reaction against an unjust measure, while the consequent punishment is not regarded as a shame, but as a kind of sacrifice for the sake of a better application of justice in the future."
+"Rather is an offence regarded as a justified reaction against an unjust measure, while the consequent punishment is not regarded as a shame, but as a kind of sacrifice for the sake of a better application of justice in the future."